mgalloy/idldoc/reference/idldoc-tutorial.rst

   #.
 Doxygen for multiple Languages
   #.
 Sphinx for Python

-IDLdoc is capable of easily doing more code introspection because it is written in IDL.
+IDLdoc can easily do code introspection because it is written in IDL.

 The rst format and markup styles are inspired by the `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ and `Markdown <http://daringfireball.net/projects/markdown/>`_ projects, though the syntax is not exactly the same as either one.